 "Ask them to show you how efficient their data centre is.
 This will save you money in the long run because more efficient data centres that consume less power and water will cost tenants and end users less," he quips.

-On the other hand, Farrel reminds operators, who struggle with balancing sustainability with rapid deployment, that "they must ask themselves if they can truly meet sustainability commitments while supporting the rising demand for larger, AI-driven data centres."
+On the other hand, Farrell reminds operators, who struggle with balancing sustainability with rapid deployment, that "they must ask themselves if they can truly meet sustainability commitments while supporting the rising demand for larger, AI-driven data centres."

 As AI changes data requirements, the drive for green innovation is here to stay.
 By maximising AI-driven efficiencies, data centres can still achieve ambitious sustainability goals.